 It is illegal for certain people to possess a handgun or long gun, including, but not limited to:

-- Convicted felon (who has not applied for a restoration of his gun rights under North Carolina law) (See more about felonies and firearms)
+- Convicted felon (who has not applied for a restoration of his gun rights under North Carolina law)

 - Undocumented or Illegal Aliens

 - Abuser of alcohol, or user of illegal controlled substances